ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-developer-guide.md

 	```
 	</details>

+- The `templateDirectory` contains path to the directory with mustache templates.
+Basically, the API interface we got after the generation is coming from `api.mustache` file.
+That’s the template for the `ReferencePersonApi` class.
+If you want to modify the interface class generated, then copy the same file from [OpenAPI JavaSpring](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/JavaSpring) to under `${basedir}/src/main/resources/openapi/mustache` and make updates.
+Mustache is a very basic templating language, I don’t want to go into details but you can find out more [here](https://mustache.github.io/mustache.5.html).

 - The profile file also includes a `<pluginManagement>` section that configures eclipse / STS lifecycle mapping for the openapiTools.
 This section does not require any changes.

 ## How to specify the API